-From one crisis to the next
+From One Crisis to the Next

 Many months ago, I froze my travel blog in space and time.
-Not only because of the pandemic, but because of two serious family situations that I could not yet share online.
+Not only because of the pandemic, but also because of two serious family situations that I could not yet share online.
 For legal and emotional reasons, I kept quiet about what went on in my life.
 Today, I open up.

 Photo: Portrait of My Mother as a Young Woman.